jakehanson/Effective-Information-on-Ising-Models/SEMI_ANALYTIC/README.md

-# MONTE CARLO
+# SEMI-ANALYTIC
-This directory uses the core algorithm from **../ISING** (with a few small changes) in order to calculate a Transition Probability Matrix (TPM) and the Effective Information of a given model
+This directory contains codes that calculate the Transition Probability Matrix (TPM) and Effective Information (EI) of an Ising Model without actually simulating a Monte Carlo walk through state space.
+Instead, this code analytically calculates transition probabilities using the energy difference between states and the Metropolis Update Rule.

 ## Download and Run
 In order to use the code: